Color therapy is the conscious use of color as a tool for improving mood and emotional well-being.

 Here we saw what color therapy is used for, specifically, seven little ways in which it can make a difference for you when you want to feel better or change your emotional state.

-But does color therapy really work?
+Does color therapy really work?

 There is some evidence to support its effectiveness.